dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 As you can see, both enums implements interface, and we can pass this interface into both of them.

-By default enum keys are the same as values
+By default, enum keys are the same as values
 ```java
 enum WeekDays{
     SATURDAY,